Joe Sims (actor): Career

 The following year he was nominated for Best Actor at the 2018 BBC Audio Drama Awards for his role as Charlie Hammond in Oliver Park: The Easter Riot.

 2019 saw Sims being directed in US/U.K. feature film Everything I Ever Wanted To Tell My Daughter About Men where he plays graffiti artist Moody and is directed by Tara Fitzgerald.
 He's also appearing in the new series of Britannia, Shakespeare and Hathaway, Agatha Raisin “The Haunted House” and Plebs.
 He also played series regular and Mayoral enforcer Geoff in the Netflix series Free Rein.

 2020 Saw Sims play ex Premier League footballer Paul Williamson in Iain Morris and Damon Beasley's BBC Comedy The First Team.

 In 2021 Sims first appears in Dr Who as David Tennant's companion, android Mark Seven in Dalek Universe for Big Finish.

 2022 Saw Sims narrating the hit Channel 4 series Sarah Beeny's New Life In The Country.
 He also played the role of Deputy Marshal Arnhost in the Doctor Who episode "The Power of the Doctor".

 In 2023 he filmed Jayde Adams co-created comedy set in a Bristolian call centre called Ruby Speaking for ITVX, in which he plays series regular Tom Drindle.

 In September 2023, Sims was given his own radio show and was announced as the new breakfast show presenter on BBC Radio Bristol, Starting in October.His Breakfast Show was included in BBC Radio 4's Pick Of The Year for 2023.
 In 2024, he was cast as Joe Summers in BBC One series Reunion.

+In 2025 he signed up for two series of US fantasy TV show Wayfinders playing the double crossing Uzek warrior Riplaggish.

+In April 26 Joe Sims’ Proper Bristol Breakfast on BBC Radio Bristol was nominated for Best Speech Breakfast Radio Show at the prestigious ARIAS awards in London which he won on 21st May 2026 at an illustrious ceremony at Camden Roundhouse.